Get up to $590

 You can complete the improvements yourself or hire

 a BC contractor.
-We recommend you document
+We recommend you retain copies of

-photos and product literature to be sure you get
+receipts, photos and product literature to be sure you get

 full credit for all improvements.